Textbook Rental

 Textbook Rental Policy

-Student Policies
+Textbook Rental Student Policies

 The University of Wisconsin-Whitewater is the proud home of one of the largest Textbook Rental programs in the state.
 Undergraduate students pay a Textbook Rental fee in their tuition every semester.
 This fee allows all undergraduate students to rent the majority of their required textbooks for no additional cost.
 The Textbook Rental system saves UW-Whitewater students thousands of dollars on their course materials, and to maintain the program there are several policies and student responsibilities to ensure its continued success.
+(Graduate students are not eligible for Textbook Rental and must purchase their textbooks from the University Bookstore).

-• If Textbook Rental runs short on required textbooks, we will purchase more.
-Be aware that this process is not immediate and can take several days.
-Students are advised to pick up their textbooks early in the semester.
+• If Textbook Rental runs short on required textbooks, more will be purchased, but this can take several days.

 • Any book not returned by the Due Date will be billed full replacement cost 7 days after the due date.
 Rental books returned after the due date may have replacement cost reversed and be issued the appropriate Late Fees.